 Firstly, don’t get intimidated by the complex structure of the fruit.
 Once you get the technique to clean the jackfruit right, nothing can stop you from making delicious jackfruit recipes every day.

-Nowadays, many supermarkets sell cleaned, ready to use pieces of jackfruit sealed in a plastic bag.
-When I am in no mood to put an extra effort, I buy one of those packets from the supermarket or request my vegetable vendor to clean a small portion of jackfruit for me.
+Nowadays, many supermarkets sell cleaned, ready-to-use pieces of jackfruit sealed in plastic bags.
+When I am in no mood to put in extra effort, I buy one of those packets from the supermarket or request my vegetable vendor to clean a small portion of jackfruit for me.

-This cleaning process can be used for both ripe/unripe variety of jackfruit.
+This cleaning process can be used for both ripe/unripe varieties of jackfruit.

 - To peel the jackfruit, first, grease your fingers well with mustard oil or cooking oil.
 Place a bowl of mustard oil next to you while cutting the jackfruit, as you will need to smear your palms with oil from time to time.
-Oil prevents jackfruit fibre from sticking in your hand.
+The oil prevents jackfruit fibre from sticking to your hand.

-- Do not wash the jackfruit after cutting into small pieces.
-Wipe off the dirt, if there any with a clean kitchen towel.
-The tender seeds inside the jackfruit can also be added in the sabzi, remove the seed skin.
+- Do not wash the jackfruit after cutting it into small pieces.
+Wipe off the dirt, if there is any with a clean kitchen towel.
+The tender seeds inside the jackfruit can also be added to the sabzi, removing the seed skin.

 The unripe jackfruit pieces should be stored in the fridge (not freezer) in a ziplock bag and consumed in a day or two.
 Because after a day or two it starts ripening and not in the best stage to make sabzi or curry.

-Fry Jackfruit: Start with frying the cleaned, chopped jackfruit in mustard oil till it turns pale brown in color.
+Fry Jackfruit: Start with frying the cleaned, chopped jackfruit in mustard oil till it turns pale brown.
 Transfer to a metal colander.
 Set aside.
 Frying gives jackfruit a delicious texture and reduces cooking time.

 Make Masala: In the same kadhai after frying jackfruit, add the chopped onion.
-Fry onion till light brown in color.
+Fry onion till light brown.

 In a Punjabi household, Kathal Ki Sabzi is mainly served with chapati or phulka.
 Since it is a dry dish, we accompany it with these Indian dishes: